 Solution: Robert Kiyosaki quotes ‘It’s not how much money you make, but how much money you keep…’ As an independent consultant, you can write off everything considered to be a business expense.
 This can include non-reimbursed travel expenses, home office equipment and supplies, home office space, internet and telephone services, health insurance for your family, etc.

 So yes, you do have to withhold your own taxes, but this doesn’t mean you pay more taxes.
 Actually, due to your new business deductions, you should expect to pay less.

 Along those same lines, it is extremely easy to set up your own retirement plans.
 Establishing a 401k or Defined Benefit program will not only prepare you for the future, but will also further reduce your current tax burden.

-Assumption: I can earn more money as an independent clinical research consultant:
+Assumption: I can earn more money as a CRA consultant.

 Reality: Absolutely true.

 Solution: Typically, independent consultants can earn higher hourly rates because the company engaging the consultant will incur less overhead and burden costs than if they hired a perm.

 The other earnings benefit: you are paid for every hour you work.
 This can be a draw back too, as you no longer have paid time off.
 However, if you are organized and have a strong relationship with a reputable recruitment agency, you will be able to stay at your desired utilization level while likely earning more money than you did as a perm.

 Imagine, making it to the kiddo’s soccer matches while earning more…hmmm.